google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.markdown

   replace-raster-with-vector:
     - Vector formats are ideally suited for high-resolution screens
     - Audit your image assets and replace them with vector formats where possible
-  validate-etags:
-    - Validation token is communicated by the server via the ETag HTTP header
-    - Validation token enables efficient resource update checks: no data transfer if the resource has not changed.
-  cache-contel:
-    - Each resource can define its caching policy via Cache-Control HTTP header
-    - Cache-Control directives control who can cache the resource, under which conditions, and for how long
-  invalidate-cache:
-    - Locally cached resources are used until the resource "expires"
-    - Embedding a file content fingerprint in the URL enables us to force the client to update to a new version of the resource
-    - Each application needs to define its own cache hierarchy for optimal performance

 ---

 {% wrap content%}